Search Results - Swift, Jonathan, 1667-1745

 Jonathan Swift

-Portrait by [[Charles Jervas]], 1710 Jonathan Swift (30 November 1667 – 19 October 1745) was an Anglo-Irish writer who became Dean of St Patrick's Cathedral, Dublin, hence his common sobriquet, "Dean Swift".
-His deadpan, ironic writing style, particularly in ''A Modest Proposal'', has led to such satire being subsequently termed "Swiftian".
+Portrait by [[Charles Jervas]], 1710 Jonathan Swift (30 November 1667 – 19 October 1745) was an Anglo-Irish writer, satirist, and Anglican cleric who became the dean of St Patrick's Cathedral, Dublin, and hence his common sobriquet "Dean Swift".
+His trademark deadpan and ironic style of writing, particularly in ''A Modest Proposal'' (1729), has led to such satire being subsequently termed as "Swiftian".
+He is best remembered for his satirical book ''Gulliver's Travels'' (1726).
+Following the success of his works, Swift came to be regarded by many as the greatest satirist of the 18th century, and one of the foremost prose satirists in the history of English literature.

-Swift is remembered for works such as ''A Tale of a Tub'' (1704), ''An Argument Against Abolishing Christianity'' (1712), ''Gulliver's Travels'' (1726), and ''A Modest Proposal'' (1729).
+Swift also authored works such as ''A Tale of a Tub'' (1704), ''An Argument Against Abolishing Christianity'' (1712), and ''A Modest Proposal'' (1729).
 He originally published all of his works under pseudonyms—including Lemuel Gulliver, Isaac Bickerstaff, M. B. Drapier—or anonymously.
 He was a master of two styles of satire, the Horatian and Juvenalian styles.
-He is regarded by the ''Encyclopædia Britannica'' as the "foremost prose satirist in the English language."
 Provided by Wikipedia

 Refine Results